VRConservation/fbabook/_build/html/_sources/chapters/project.md

 - **[Forest Business Alliance](https://www.forestbusinessalliance.org)**.
 Templates and upcoming workshops to prepare you for proposals and past workshop recordings on various aspects of program, project, and proposal development.
 - **[Grammarly](https://www.grammarly.com)**.
 Paying for a much better grammar checker is worthwhile and may even help improve your writing.
 - **[Sierra Nevada Conservancy Grant Resources](https://sierranevada.ca.gov/grants/)**.
 SNC offers a grants newsletter and regular grant writing workshops.
 If you're in the Sierra, contact your local Area Representative to find out more.
-The [North Coast Resource Partnership](https://northcoastresourcepartnership.org/) also offers technical assistance for proposals and project development.
+- **The [North Coast Resource Partnership](https://northcoastresourcepartnership.org/)**.
+NCRP offers technical assistance for proposals and project development and are currently offering weekly office hours for real time assistance.
+See the no-registration Zoom link on their What's New page to join.
 - **Add others**.